a-oka-z/rtti.js/README.md

 console.error( t_person( val3 ) ); // true
 ```

-Every function that is defined in **rtti** is merely a factory to create a
+Every function that is defined in **rtti** is merely a factory to create an
 evaluator; you can create evaluators manually.
 For example, the following
 example also works properly: